 Corinth was destroyed to the ground and refounded by the Romans

 The archaeological site of Ancient Corinth - credits: Tatiana Popova/Shutterstock.com

 After the destruction of Carthage in 146 BCE, the Romans proclaimed to the rest of the world their hegemony and unquestionable rule.
 In Greece, the Achaean League reacted to the provocations of the Romans and later that year a decisive battle between those two parties happened outside of the city of Corinth.
 Despite the minor victories of the Greeks, the commander Lucius Mummius vanquished the Greek army and continued by destroying to the ground the city of Corinth.
 Additionally, he captured all the male population of the city and executed them on site, while women and young children were sold as slaves.
 The destroyed city was left in ruins for almost a century when Julius Caesar, re-founded the city under the name Colonia Laus Iulia Corinthiensis (a colony of Corinth in honor of Julius) in 44 BC, before his assassination.
 After several years, Corinth finally recovered, reintroducing itself as one of the most dynamic harbors of the Mediterranean with a huge population of Greeks, Romans, and Jews.

 Apostle Paul lived and preached in Corinth

 From colossal construction projects and sports festivals to a founding city of the Christian faith, Corinth has it all.
-Think no more and pay a visit to ancient Corinth to enjoy the impressive ancient ruins, walk around its imposing landscape, and listen to stories that will definitely captivate your imagination.
-Plan your own visit to Corinth or perhaps check out one of our Greece tours.
+Think no more and pay a visit to ancient Corinth to enjoy the impressive ancient ruins, walk around its imposing landscape, and listen to stories that will captivate your imagination.
+Plan your own trip to Corinth or perhaps check out one of our Greece tours.